 Lawyers for the Creative Arts also offers seminars on intellectual property-related issues throughout the year.
-Upcoming seminars are listed under Upcoming Events.
-In 2017 alone, they sponsored roughly sixty such events.
-Videos of past seminars can be found under the Resources menu under "Seminars."
+Information on upcoming seminars and links to past seminars can be found on their LawSmarts Seminars page.

 Authors Guild:

 Authors Guild members can obtain some legal services through the Guild, but not for wills or trusts (e.g., assistance with contract reviews, intervention in disputes, copyright advice, trademark advice, first amendment advice, and advice on domestic publishing agreements and agency agreements).
 The Guild can provide referrals to specialists in these areas.
 However, it has no control over the costs these specialists might charge their members.